mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 >
 > Answer 6: It wouldn’t be possible to investigate thoroughly the way in which Buddhas one after another from long in the past have practiced and entered realization.
 If you seek a reason for their having done this, you should know it is simply because it is the way employed by Buddhists.
 Reasons shouldn’t be sought elsewhere.
 Yet patriarchs have extolled it, saying that zazen in itself is the dharma gate of repose and joy.
 In truth, is this not because among the four attitudes, sitting is joyful bliss?
 Indeed, this is not the way of practice of one or two buddhas, it is the way of all buddhas and all patriarchs.

-Anyway, from generation to generation, all buddhas, all ancestors, have practiced this zazen, *jijiyu zanmai samadhi*, and transmitted it from generation to generation.
+Anyway, from generation to generation, all buddhas, all ancestors, have practiced this zazen, *jijuyu zanmai samadhi*, and transmitted it from generation to generation.
 There is no space to poke our head [into] why they did it, because it is a fact, it is reality.
 Because zazen is to experience straightforwardly repose and bliss, right in the middle of zazen.
 “Repose and bliss” means you have to become you as you are exactly, and you are you-ing.
 Okay? *You are you-ing* is that there is nothing to deal with, or you are not carried away by anything, or you don’t carry away anything.
 So *you are you-ing* means you *do*, exactly.
 You become what you are, and you are you-ing, and that means you settle yourself in the self, including the whole universe.
 At that time, you can really settle in the self.
 That is called repose and bliss.

 That is completely beyond, before you think, before you feel, before you experience.
 But we are always hanging around the experience or feeling.
 Always we [say], “How do you feel?
 Do you like it?” or “How are you feeling?
 You don’t like it?”
 We are always talking about what kind of experience you [had].
 That is important, but the most important point is that you have to see deeply into that buddha-nature.
 Buddha-nature means before you feel or you experience, put yourself in buddha-nature’s world.
 And then, many worlds are coming up.
 That is nothing but activity in dynamism, from moment to moment.
 Just like throwing away a ball into the stream of swift waters, constantly.
 What is that?
 It’s not an idea, it’s not a matter of discussion.
 You have to do it.
 It’s really total activities.
 It’s peace, which is peace and also dynamism.